ionStici/frontend/js/conditionals.md

 }
 ```

-- The switch keyword initiates the statement and is followed by ( ... ), which contains the value that each case will compare.
-In the example, the value or expression of the switch statement is groceryItem.
-- Inside the block, { ... }, there are multiple cases.
-The case keyword checks if the expression matches the specified value that comes after it.
-The value following the first case is 'tomato'.
-If the value of groceryItem equalled 'tomato', that case‘s console.log() would run.
+- The `switch` keyword initiates the statement.
+- Then inside parentheses we insert the value that will be compared in each case.
+- Inside curly braces block `{}`, we define multiple cases with options.
-- The value of groceryItem is 'papaya', so the third case runs— Papayas are $1.29 is logged to the console.
+- The `case` keyword will compare the case option with the initial value.
-- The break keyword tells the computer to exit the block and not execute any more code or check any other cases inside the code block.
-Note: Without break keywords, the first matching case will run, but so will every subsequent case regardless of whether or not it matches—including the default.
-This behavior is different from if/else conditional statements that execute only one block of code.
-- At the end of each switch statement, there is a default statement.
-If none of the cases are true, then the code in the default statement will run.
+- If the case returns true, then the code after the colon will run until the first `break` keyword.
+- The `break` keyword will exit the current block and not execute any more code.
+- The values are compared in a strict equality way.
+- The `default` statement will run if none of the cases are true.

 <br>

-The switch statement

-Based on a condition variable, and depending on the value of that variable, if the value coincides with the case, then that case block of code will run.
-Comparing one value to multiple different options.

-The variable value will be compared in a strict equality way, like:
-day === "monday";
-If true, then the code after colon will be executed.

-1. Inside curly braces block we define cases with options for the day variable.
-2. Inside the case we introduce the code to run if true, we can execute multiple lines of code.
-3. Then we need the "break" statement, which interrupt the case.Without "break", the code simply continues executing and it stops only to the next "break".
-Then the next case.
-4. We can define multiple cases for the same code block.
-5. We can set a default, in case if all the other cases fail. -->